SenseLogic/LINGUI/README.md

 A translation constant is a quoted string.

-It is only declared in actual language classes, and defined by a single line expression which is evaluated only once.
+It is only declared in actual language classes.

+It is defined by concatenated expressions which are evaluated only once.

-The resulting translation of this evaluation is stored inside the translation dictionary of its language class.
+The result of this evaluation is stored inside the translation dictionary of its language.

 ### Function statements